crimanlor/tribook/readme.md

 - `w3.css`: For responsive design and layout.
 - `body-parser`: To handle form submissions.
 - `dotenv`: For environment variable management.
+- `connect-flash`: For setting and displaying temporary notifications to the user.
+- `nodemon`: To restart the server when file changes are detected, improving the development workflow.

 ## Example Usage